 Members may be required to pay copays for prescription drugs.
 Copay amounts vary based on plan and medication.
 Coinsurance is applied for specialty pharmacy.
-View the provider manual for more information, or call us at 1-866-286-9949.
+View the Provider Manual for more information, or call us at 1-833-230-2101.

 CareSource updates the formulary regularly.
 Visit the Drug Formulary page for more information.

 A pharmacy will provide a generic drug if available in place of a brand name drug.
 This is called generic substitution.
 Members and providers can expect the generic drug to produce the same effect and have the same safety profile as the brand name drug.
-If a brand name product is requested when a generic equivalent is available, you may need to request prior authorization.
-Also, members may pay additional costs for brand name drugs when a generic equivalent is available.
+If a brand name drug is requested when an equivalent generic drug is available, you may need to request prior authorization.
+Also, members may pay additional costs for brand name drugs when an equivalent generic drug is available.